miklossuveges/tes-dev-env/README.md

 * allow file sharing on docker options
 * mount a local folder to /tes on guest (c:/tes used here): `-v c:/tes:/tes`
-* either mount a .ssh folder to guest /root/.ssh : `-v ~/.ssh:/root/.ssh`, or provide a valid under the /tes (as described in previously) folder (/tes/.ssh).
+* either mount a .ssh folder to guest /root/.ssh : `-v ~/.ssh:/root/.ssh`, or provide a valid one under the /tes (as described previously) folder (/tes/.ssh).
 On a bash login it will be copied and used

 ## TODO
 * install all required node versions during build